 - Time.
 DateTime preference type.

 - Header.
 Special Preference Type.
 A list header sub-label.
+The defVal property may be used to assign a background color

 - Function.
 Special Preference Type.
 A list item that triggers a call to a function.